fsulib/Office-of-Digital-Research-and-Scholarship-Docs/README.md

-# Office-of-Digital-Research-and-Scholarship-Docs
+# Office of Digital Research and Scholarship Docs

-Planning, organizational, and development documents.
+* Planning, organizational, and development documents for DRS at FSULIB.